tinyleafgreens/Dont-Fall-Off-The-Rails-Game/README.md

 ## Running the Game ##

 Currently, there are two ways to run the game.
 The game was designed to be played using option 1 (download and run in python interpreter), but it is possible to sample the game online using option 2 (repl.it).
-Option 2 will result in siginificanly worse performance, due to the nature of the method.
+Option 2 will result in significantly worse performance, due to the nature of the method.

 ### Option 1: Download and Run in Python Interpreter (Preferred) ###